numenta/nupic-legacy/docs/source/guides/network.md

 ## Overview of the Network Engine

 ### Network Structure

-An example HTM network is shown in Figure 1.

-[Needs to place example HTM network here]

 The key structural features of this network are:
 -	A network is composed of zero or more named regions.